 He will do better than some of his Fianna Fáil colleagues on some of the programmes.
 He should be out there more often.

 I do not particularly want to be out there.
 My point is that I would prefer it if the public had a right to see these artworks in the National Gallery instead of them being stuck out in RTÉ where nobody can see them.
-They are now going to Sotheby's in London, a British company, to be sold instead going to Irish companies.
+They are now going to Sotheby's in London, a British company, to be sold instead of going to Irish companies.
 It is outrageous.
 RTÉ is losing its way.
-I am member of the Oireachtas Committee on Communications, Climate Action and Environment, which the chief executive of RTÉ will appear before in due course.
+I am member of the Oireachtas Joint Committee on Communications, Climate Action and Environment, which the chief executive of RTÉ will appear before in due course.
 RTÉ is short of funds, but by God, it is fairly spending them.

-I wish to raise the decision of the Environmental Protection Agency, EPA, to grant a licence to Irish Cement to burn up to 90,000 tonnes of toxic waste daily.
+I wish to raise the decision by the Environmental Protection Agency, EPA, to grant a licence to Irish Cement to burn up to 90,000 tonnes of toxic waste daily.
 Irish Cement is based in Castlemungret in Limerick where there are a number of schools along with plans for up to 800 houses.
 The area also contains a number of nursing homes and a respite home, so there are a lot of very vulnerable people living in the area.
 There are three schools within less than a kilometre of Irish Cement.
 After the EPA granted the licence, thousands of people took to the streets of Limerick last week.
 I was glad to join the protest.
 There must be engagement between the EPA and Limerick Against Pollution.
 The Minister for Communications, Climate Action and Environment also needs to have an input into it because there is real fear about the burning of up to 90,000 tonnes of toxic waste.
 Limerick Against Pollution hopes to appeal regarding some of the produce it is proposed to burn.
 The Minister needs to intervene because we are talking about climate change, a topic that is at the top of all our agendas, and burning in the old kilns is not acceptable.

 I thank Senator O'Reilly as his incantations and exultations are well heeled.
 I was educated in County Cavan so I echo everything he said.
 Anything that can put Cavan even more on the map is fine by me since it gave me a great education and a great sense of articulation.
 I thank the Senator for all he said about Cavan.